-- 3.11 The Economic Plan for Portland sets out the vision, objectives and proposed interventions towards securing economic growth of Portland over the next 15 years.
+- 3.12 The Economic Plan for Portland sets out the vision, objectives and proposed interventions towards securing economic growth of Portland over the next 15 years.
 It is a most important document that represents a joint approach, consensus and shared vision as to how the Portland economy should develop and grow to bring most benefit to those that live or work on the island and have the community's best interests at heart.
-It has provided a major building block for the Neighbourhood Plan. - 3.12 The Economic Plan sets out the shared vision and five strategic objectives for transforming the economic prospects of Portland.
-It includes too a set of actions that can be turned into reality on the ground. - 3.13 The Economic Vision for Portland is: "Drawing upon our key strengths, the island will be a leader in innovative business, destination development, maritime services and low carbon technologies, connecting its residents and businesses to more opportunities, and providing an ideal environment to grow, start and locate a business.
-Portland will be a leading player in the thriving Western Dorset Growth Corridor and to the UK." - 3.14 The strategic objectives are as follows: SO1 Business Transformation: To support the growth and development of a vibrant business community focusing interventions on those growing and opportunity sectors, including the maritime, advanced engineering and renewable energy, capable of delivering higher skilled, higher waged jobs SO2 Destination Development: To support the sustainable growth of the visitor economy, which
+It has provided a major building block for the Neighbourhood Plan. - 3.13 The Economic Plan sets out the shared vision and five strategic objectives for transforming the economic prospects of Portland.
+It includes too a set of actions that can be turned into reality on the ground. - 3.14 The Economic Vision for Portland is:

+"Drawing upon our key strengths, the island will be a leader in innovative business, destination development, maritime services and low carbon technologies, connecting its residents and businesses to more opportunities, and providing an ideal environment to grow, start and locate a business.
+Portland will be a leading player in the thriving Western Dorset Growth Corridor and to the UK."

+3.15 The strategic objectives are as follows:

+SO1 Business Transformation: To support the growth and development of a vibrant business community focusing interventions on those growing and opportunity sectors, including the maritime, advanced engineering and renewable energy, capable of delivering higher skilled, higher waged iobs